 The wake-up call

-Jesus guarantees for slavery in Mt 5:17-19, when he decrees he stands for the Law of Moses down to the tiniest detail.
+Jesus guarantees for slavery in Matthew 5:17-19, when he decrees he stands for the Law of Moses down to the tiniest detail.
 That law institutes and regulates slavery.
-(Exod 21:1-4; Lev 25:44-46; Deut 21:10-14 etc.).
+(Exodus 21:1-4; Leviticus 25:44-46; Deuteronomy 21:10-14 etc.).
 Yogananda and his fellowship toady mightily to Jesus, and thereby support slavery too - "If you say A, B follows as night follows day."
 For Self-Realization wants to show "these principles of truth" are the basis of science too, slavery not excluded -

 To show is by deeds, words and other means.
 In the case of Yogananda, he is known to have recoursed to Black Arts, such as necromancy (Williamson 2010:71; also see Dasgupta 2006).
 Moreover, he claimed during World War II that he had influenced Hitler's mind to expand the war eastwards, writes his follower Kriyananda (2011:131; cf 2004, no. 289).
 One result was many concentration camps and brutish slavery in several countries.
 "If you say "influenced Hitler to bad warfare", then 'co-made slaves and caused millions of dead bodies' follow as night follows day," when the results matter.